LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 !!! warning "Existing Fork"
     Some people may already have a fork of LoopWorkspace.
 Click on [Already Have LoopWorkspace](#already-have-loopworkspace), decide what to do and follow the appropriate link back to these instructions.

-!!! warning "Graphics OutDated"
-    The figure below is incorrect in 2 ways

-    * It shows `dev` instead of `main`
-    * It shows the box for "Copy the dev branch only" unchecked
-        * Leave that box checked

 1. Open this link [https://github.com/LoopKit/LoopWorkspace](https://github.com/LoopKit/LoopWorkspace) to open the LoopWorkspace repository owned by LoopKit.
 1. Review the highlighted locations of the graphic below (yours won't look quite like this yet), but the `Fork` button is in the same place
 1. At upper right side of the screen, click on the word Fork